 As the mother recovered from the Caesarean operation, Schofield reared the pups with love and care and, two years later, he left them with a colleague, Ken Staines, to be broken in.

 In was then, on the very day that the greyhounds were registered to race, that Staines ruefully informed the trainer that his dogs were “some 30 lengths off the pace”.
 They were slow, that is, around the track.

 DNA tests were soon taken and, as it turned out, the dogs were not pure-bred greyhounds.
 They were half Dalmatian.

 While Dalmatians are possessed of long legs and muscular buttocks, they are better known for their endurance than their pace or their avid pursuit of the mechanical hare.
 The matter is now before the courts.

-Fairfax Media has obtained the statement of claim in the matter of Schofield v Frozen Puppies Dot Com Pty Ltd. It is a good thing the pleadings have been filed in NSW as the Victorian courts – with their penchant for suppression orders – would almost certainly have gagged the press from reporting the details of such a sensitive case.
+The statement of claim in the matter of Schofield v Frozen Puppies Dot Com Pty Ltd makes for an interesting read.
+It is a good thing the pleadings have been filed in NSW as the Victorian courts – with their penchant for suppression orders – would almost certainly have gagged the press from reporting the details of such a sensitive case.

 With the trial of Oscar Pistorius now concluded, the attention of the world’s media will inevitably turn to Schofield v Frozen Puppies Dot Com and the mystery of the Bombastic Shiraz semen.